What are the advantages of a Nickel Boron BCG?

 Above: Toolcraft brand Nickel Boron Bolt Carrier Group in 5.56 caliber shown disassembled.

-What this means in practice is that a Nickel Boron BCG will still be slick even when the lube has burned off or evaporated.
-This means increased reliability when the rifle is dirty or under lubricated.
+What this means in practice is that a Nickel Boron BCG will still be slick even when the lube has evaporated, run off or been burned off during shooting.
+The result is increased reliability when the rifle is dirty or under lubricated.
 This is even more important with an AR pistol or a suppressed gun.
 Due to the short gas systems in AR pistols they tend to get dirty faster than AR15s with longer gas systems.
 Suppressed guns blow carbon fouling back into the action and can really benefit from the self-lubricating properties of Nickel Boron.

 Reason #2 - Easier to Clean

 A Nickel Boron BCG with its slick surface will clean up quite a bit easier and faster than a standard BCG with a phosphate finish.
-The rough phosphate tends to hold the dirt and grit while the Nickel Boron doesn’t seem to as much.
-You will still get carbon build up on the tail of the bolt, but nothing can prevent that.
+The rough phosphate tends to hold the dirt and grime while the Nickel Boron doesn’t seem to as much.
+You will still get carbon build up on the tail of the bolt, but that's going to happen no matter what finish you have.

 Because of the silvery color it's also easier to see where the dirt is and you also know when it is clean much easier than with a black nitride or phosphate BCG.
 At the end of the day this is not a huge reason to choose a Nickel Boron BCG, it's just a little benny that comes along for the ride.